maRT1gaS/cloudflare-docs/content/rules/normalization/manage.md

 title: Manage URL Normalization in the dashboard
 pcx-content-type: interim
 weight: 31
+meta:
+  title: Manage URL Normalization in the Cloudflare dashboard
 ---

 # Manage URL Normalization in the Cloudflare dashboard